BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 Of course the bigger question is: where did the radiation came from?
 In other words, what caused the Big Bang?
 What came before the Big Bang?
 The answer is nobody knows.
-The universe we can observe is 13.8 billion years old, which is an oddly specific number. --TODO add citation
+The part of the universe we can see is 13.8 billion years old<sup>9</sup>, which is an oddly specific number.
 </p>

 <p>
-As I recall, the "ASTR 420 - Observational Cosmology" course didn't entirely follow the book.
+As I recall, the "ASTR 420 - Observational Cosmology" course didn't follow the book very closely.
-Instead, the professor often used his own teaching materials.
+The professor usually used his own teaching materials instead.
 The professor, Dr. Marek Demiański, is a renowned cosmologist.
-He was very knowledgeable and loved the subject.
+He was knowledgeable and loved the subject.
 </p>

 <div align="center">